JeanCarletta/HeatHack-Sessions/_sources/background-knowledge/thermal-comfort/thermal-comfort.md

 The other things that matter are:

 - **Temperature of surrounding surfaces (mean radiant temperature).**  We’re all familiar with what heat radiating to us from the sun feels like.
-When we're surrounded by surfaces that are cooler than our body temperature, something similar happens - heat radiates from us to the surfaces, making us feel cooler.
+When we're surrounded by cold surfaces, the opposite happens - heat radiates from us to the surfaces, making us feel cooler.
+"Mean radiant temperature" is just as important to thermal comfort as air temperature.

 - **Draughts.** Even a warm draught feels cold.
 Women tend to feel draughts more keenly than men do.